 - Walls: Tents come in two forms and they are; the single-wall tent and the double-wall tent.
 Single wall tents are lightweight but less protective and the double-wall tents are just the opposite.
 That means the double wall tents are heavy but more protective.

 - Ventilation: This is very important for a comfortable stay.
-Thus always look for tents with windows and spacious door for proper ventilation.
+Thus always look for tents with windows and spacious doors for proper ventilation.

 - Materials: It is wise to avoid thin materials for tents.
 The common tent materials are cotton cans, nylon, and polyester but the best material for tents is high-quality nylon fabric.